-B Section 14-7.02 (Private Day and Residential Facilities and Out-of-State Public Schools) -- Provides reimbursement for students placed in approved nonpublic facilities and in out-of-state public schools and includes both tuition and room and board.
-The tuition formula is specified in the Reimbursement Procedures for Students with Disabilities, which can be accessed at https://www.isbe.net/Documents/sped_pupil_reim_fiscalpro.pdf.
+B Section 14-7.02 (Private Day and Residential Facilities and Out-of-State Public Schools): Provides reimbursement for students placed in approved nonpublic facilities and in out-of-state public schools and includes both tuition and room and board.
+The tuition formula is specified in Reimbursement Procedures for Students with Disabilities.
 Funding is paid quarterly during the school year after service is provided.